DipaliAmbaliya/spring-boot3-java21/README.md

   - **Configuration beans**
     - **ApplicationTaskExecutor**, replaces the standard ApplicationTaskExecutor.
 In short, we want to override the default Executor so it starts a new virtual thread for each task.
     - **ProtocolHandlerVirtualThreadExecutorCustomizer**, customizes the standard TomcatProtocolHandler in the same way.
+- Using Records with Spring Data JPA
+  - It enables us to use records with Spring Data JPA repositories
+  - Automatic Mapping from Entity to Record
 - Spring MVC and WebFlux URL Matching Changes
   - the trailing slash matching configuration option has been deprecated and its default value set to false.
 We can change the default with global Spring MVC configuration
   - **Configuration beans**